William Campbell

 After ‘May,’ Willian appears to have chosen ‘ye.’
 Initially, the letter used on the other side of the Atlantic looked like a fancy lowercase ‘p,’ with a bit of a curled flourish at the top of the P’s vertical stem.
 It was known as the letter ‘thorn.’
 When that letter fell out of favor with the popularity of print, it was replaced by a ‘Y,’ with a lowercase ‘e’ appearing right above or at the upper right of the Y. As we’ve all seen in old English, it became ‘Ye.’ which simply meant ‘the.’
 In William’s usage, he seems to have used it as a shorthand version meaning “in the year” as it precedes 1758.

 We’ve used the word “parted” as in “…parted this life.”
-However, because it’s quite possible that some letters may have broken away (slate being a layered stone), we should consider the possibility that he actually carved “Departed.”
+However, it’s quite possible that some letters may have broken away (slate being a layered stone), we should consider the possibility that he actually carved “Departed.”
 In either case, the meaning similar.

 HERE lyf the Body of